 Each residency will be curated and led by a composer, supported by a local music leader, two trainee student music leaders from Hull University and additional musicians chosen by the composer if necessary to support the programme of workshops running up to the performance at NMB2017.

 The residency will lead to approximately 15-minutes of material involving community participants presented as part of the NMB weekend.
 This will ideally be as a stand alone event within the NMB weekend and entirely separate to your main NMB commission.
-If you are planning for performances resulting from your residency to stand within or as part of the you main NMB commission please note that we cannot support the costs of taking community groups from Hull to the South Bank Centre for the second NMB weekend from this funding programme.
+If you are planning for performances resulting from your residency to stand within or as part of your main NMB commission please note that we cannot support the costs of taking community groups from Hull to the South Bank Centre for the second NMB weekend from this funding programme.

 We are also planning a Mass Moment during the NMB weekend in Hull, where all the participants involved in the Sounds in the City residency programme come together to perform.
 This will be devised and lead by Composer Mentor James Redwood, who will consult closely with you on the scope and shape of this as your residency develops (see below).